Elowen-jjw/TechnicalDemonstration/demonstration_description.md

 | Naming Clarity | ✅ Descriptive and easy to follow     | ❌ Vague or templated            | Noticeable enhancement |
 | Comment Quality| ✅ Clear intent and organized notes   | ❌ Sparse or code-repeating comments | Better structure     |

-However, for `test_queue_example.py`, the agent did not yield significant improvements in readability, likely due to the test’s simple structure or limited room for enhancement.
+However, for `test_queue_example.py`, the agent did not yield significant improvements in readability, likely due to the simple structure of the test or limited room for enhancement.